Maschine2501/NR1-UI/README.md

 * Screen-Layouts -> selectable in line66 oledui.py
 * Added an "Playback-Indicator-Icon" to the NowPlayingScreen
 * moved all Layout related stuff to a config file, for more easy handling [(./config/ScreenConfig.py)](https://github.com/Maschine2501/NR1-UI/blob/master/config/ScreenConfig.py)
+* Screen-Layouts are aviable
+* Screen-Layouts are conviniently selectable in a dedicated Menu
 * maybe more features will come... ^^

 * Some bugs will (not often) happen.
 Will debug it soon.